ARKX35 Masters’ thesis direction, Urban Challenges

 Method and process

-This direction intends to have a strong research by design methodology through a continuous iterative process involving all the inquisitive and explorative tools of the profession.
-Here, the focus methods are chosen to sustain a continuous analytical and critically reflective process through a continuous design development of an inventive, coherent and integrated proposal.
-The student is asked to formalize all ideas (theory or practice related) through design from the very beginning of the thesis process, and through the elaboration of a written and a graphical manifestos that will be the support of the work throughout the thesis (including prep.-course and thesis course).
+This direction intends to have a strong Research by Design methodology through a continuous iterative process involving all the inquisitive and explorative tools of the profession.
+Here, the focus methods are chosen to sustain an analytical and critically reflective process through a continuous design development of an inventive, coherent and integrated proposal.
+The student is asked to formalize all ideas (theory or practice related) through design from the very beginning of the thesis process.
+Drawings and model making are main research tool in our Master Thesis direction.
+We also ask the students to start working in early stages with the elaboration of both a written and a graphical manifesto as vehicles of project articulation throughout the thesis process (including prep.-course and thesis course).